Mark DeCarlo: Acting

-Voice over acting
+Voice-over acting

-DeCarlo was the voice of Hugh Neutron on the Nickelodeon computer animated series The Adventures of Jimmy Neutron, Boy Genius.
-His voice over career includes animated stints on Back at the Barnyard, Planet Sheen, Johnny Bravo, Handy Manny and the Thumb series of comedies: Thumb Wars, BaTThumb and Thumbtanic.
+DeCarlo was the voice of Hugh Neutron on the Nickelodeon animated series The Adventures of Jimmy Neutron, Boy Genius.
+His voice over career includes roles in Back at the Barnyard, Planet Sheen, Johnny Bravo, Handy Manny and the Thumb series of comedies: Thumb Wars, BaTThumb and Thumbtanic.

 Travel & foodie expert

-Mark hosted the Travel Channel's Taste of America with Mark DeCarlo for two seasons in 2004 and 2005, and is also known as the host of the early 1990s dating game show, Studs and the short-lived 1996 game show Big Deal.
+DeCarlo hosted the Travel Channel's Taste of America with Mark DeCarlo for two seasons in 2004 and 2005, and is also known as the host of the early 1990s dating game show, Studs and the short-lived 1996 game show Big Deal.

-In September 2022, DeCarlo and his wife, Yeni Álvarez, resumed travel for their podcast, A Fork on the Road, which they began in 2017 but set aside due to the Covid-19 Pandemic.
+In September 2022, DeCarlo and his wife, Yeni Álvarez, resumed travel for their podcast, A Fork on the Road, which they began in 2017 but set aside due to the COVID-19 pandemic.

 Internet icon

-Mark hosts an internet sitcom called The Boffo the Bear Show, via Facebook Live and YouTube.
+DeCarlo hosts an internet sitcom called The Boffo the Bear Show, via Facebook Live and YouTube.
 Mark portrays a pompous blue bear in Hollywood who runs his own interview talk show and game show.
 The realtime-CGI technology created for Boffo was programmed by Julian Sarmiento, Global Director of Virtual Production and Real-Time at FuseFX.
 Mark has held several interview panels with his Boffo character using this technology at comic-con conventions.

 On July 13, 2021, GameMill Entertainment announced Nickelodeon All-Star Brawl, a platform-fighter video game for Fall 2021.
 The same day as the announcement trailer, the hashtag "#HughNation" and Hugh Neutron began to trend on Twitter, as memes of Mark's character becoming a playable fighter in the video game circulated.
 What started as a joke began to build a serious cult following for DeCarlo's character to be included.
-As a result, a Discord server for Mark's fanbase got Mark himself involved, in which he fueled the community's desire for the character to be added.
-Mark further interacted with his fans by reading submitted memes via Twitter, and later through his Cameo page.
+As a result, a Discord server for DeCarlo's fanbase got DeCarlo himself involved, in which he fueled the community's desire for the character to be added.
+DeCarlo further interacted with his fans by reading submitted memes via Twitter, and later through his Cameo page.

 On May 13, 2022, GameMill Entertainment released a reveal trailer for Nickelodeon All-Star Brawls newest DLC fighters, including Hugh Neutron, which DeCarlo and his fanbase had been rallying for since the game's reveal.
 On August 5th, 2022, Hugh Neutron released as a paid downloadable fighter for the game.
 On the DLC's release day, DeCarlo and Debi Derryberry commentated a Nickelodeon All-Star Brawl tournament, consisting of twelve online content creators.

 Personal life

-DeCarlo graduated from Benet Academy in 1980.
-He graduated from University of California, Los Angeles.
+DeCarlo graduated from Benet Academy high school in 1980.
+He later graduated from UCLA.
 He married voice actress Yeni Álvarez on November 24, 2012.
-Being a Chicago native, he is also an avid Chicago Cubs fan as well and is often seen wearing various Cub merchandise.
+Being a Chicago native, he is also an avid Chicago Cubs fan as well and is often seen wearing various Cubs merch.